 From the meetings with these task forces, Disney World laid out their official reopening safety guidelines and explained how the parks would run after reopening them.
 Obviously, if things evolve, Disney is going to continue cooperating with whatever guidelines the authorities are recommending, and will try as many ways as possible to protect Cast Members and park guests.

-Remember, everything is based around distancing guests from one another.
+Much is based on distancing guests from one another.
 Disney can’t have big groups of people close together like what normally happens in the parks.
 These changes help guests keep their distance from each other, therefore limiting the spreading of germs as much as possible.

 Here are all the changes you will see in Disney World and what is listed on their official announcements and guidelines list.
 They include:

 - Phased Park Openings